 Daddy might even wear an apron.
 It will be hot.

 No one can find clean underwear and chose today to tell Mommy.
 As Mommy goes through everyone’s hampers she figures it would be a good time to take an inventory of what else people need washed.
 Four loads of laundry later, Daddy has enough clothes for the work week and the kids won’t be going to school naked.
-Bonus points for clean towels for everyone after baths.
+Bonus points for clean towels for everyone after bathes.

 To remind Mommy that this is a chore that will never end, the kids go outside and play in the dirt to prove just how dirty they can make their clothes in a matter of fifteen minutes.